in

 A behind-the-scenes photo taken while filming the Netflix documentary The Last Dance.
 Image credit: Netflix

-And we know that for a fact, as Michael Jordan’s house outside of Chicago — often referenced in the miniseries, particularly as the home court for Jordan’s Breakfast Club pre-practice workout — is on the market, with Katherine Malkin of Compass in charge of the listing.
+And we know that for a fact, as Michael Jordan’s longtime mansion outside of Chicago — often referenced in the miniseries, particularly as the home court for Jordan’s Breakfast Club pre-practice workout — is on the market, with Katherine Malkin of Compass in charge of the listing.

-Michael Jordan’s house has been on the market for close to a decade
+Michael Jordan’s house has been on the market for well over a decade

 The house — along with the 7-acre property it sits on — has been Michael Jordan’s home since 1991, when he won his first of six NBA championships playing for the Chicago Bulls.